 Mastery Learning is one of the educational hallmarks of The Grauer School.
 Grauer students are expected to master key skills and concepts on their way to understanding a topic or subject.
 Our small classes and Socratic instruction make learning for mastery possible.
 Each student in every class, working closely with their teacher, establishes a goal level of competency (i.e. a “Mastery Learning Level”) for that class.

 Just like writers, lawyers, and people in virtually all professions and trades, often the first grade on something is only the beginning of the learning, not the end.
 In this regard, it doesn’t benefit students to stop working if they have not mastered the material.

 Mastery education is one of main reasons self-motivation and engagement levels are incredibly high on our campus.
 Our students set their own aspirations for each class, then work to achieve or surpass them.
 Students engage with teachers, learn from their mistakes, and work and re-work each skill on their way to mastery of course material.

 When our students present work below their mastery level, they may continue or upgrade their work until they demonstrate learning for mastery.
 Our teachers have office hours to offer extra help, and students may need to rework homework, and retake quizzes and tests in order to demonstrate mastery education proficiency.

-Mastery Learning is a privilege that school administrators or a student’s individual teacher can revoke at any time if patterns of late work are observed.
+To remain on par with the framework of mainstream educational methods of curricular development and delivery, scores on final exams do not count as part of learning for mastery because they are not upgradeable.
+Learning for mastery remains a privilege that administrators or a student’s individual teacher can revoke at any time if patterns of late work are observed.